danirus/django-contactme/README.rst

 * http://pypi.python.org/pypi/django-contactme/
 * http://github.com/danirus/django-contactme/

-A reusable Django app that adds a contact form with email protection to your site.
-Contact data will only hit the database when users confirm their email address after submitting the form.
+A reusable Django app that adds a contact form with email protection to your site:
+1. Contact data only hit the database when the user confirms her email address
+2. Emails are threaded to avoid response blocking

 Read the documentation at: